StygianTheBest/StygianCore/README.md

   - This automates copying of Debug, RelWithDBInfo, and Release builds and confs while testing.
   - Has an 'Auto-Run' toggle for starting the server after copy.
   - You can skip this if you're not compiling.
-- **[0] Patch Core**
-  - Only available if a repack update archive is present.
-Updates the repack to the latest release.

 ## REPACK UPDATES

 **[This repo](https://github.com/StygianTheBest/StygianCore) is the home of all future updates to any of the content in this repack.
 The folder structure is a mirror of the file structure within the repack archive, so you can easily download and copy file updates into your repack or restoration archive.**